Winners and losers of immigration: Introduction

-Scant is instead the literature on the use of a general equilibrium search and matching model to quantify the impact of immigration.
-Some papers concentrate only on the production side of the economy and assume perfect competition in the labour market \citep{JEEA:JEEA1052, borjas2003}.
-More recently, a number of papers have analysed the issue within a general equilibrium model with imperfect competition, but include only one sector and assume perfect substitutability between immigrants and natives \citep{albert2018immigration,amior2020monopsony}.
-Generally, within these models consumption goods are produced by a nested CES production function, where employees of different skill levels enter as complementary factors, while less emphasis is placed on the equilibrium in the goods market \citep{Chassamboulli2014, battisti2017, Iftikhar2016, monras2020immigration}.
-Another recent approach involves the inclusion of tradable and non-tradable activities (tasks), within a general equilibrium model, but with the assumption of perfect competition \citep{burstein2020tradability}.

-We develop a novel general equilibrium search and matching model with imperfect competition where two non-tradable goods are produced using high-skilled and low-skilled labour (either native or non-native), respectively, and both goods are consumed by all employees and employers.
+Immigration is a multifaceted phenomenon that keeps shaping the world.
+Between July 2021 and July 2022 net international migration added more than a million people to the U.S. population (US Census Bureau), and in 2022 about 1.46 million to the German population.
+Nevertheless, the question of how immigration flows affect inequality within the receiving economies is still open and largely debated \citep{EUParliament}.
+To answer this question, we develop a general equilibrium search and matching model, in which two non-tradable final goods are developed using two intermediate goods, which, in turn, are produced by high-skilled and low-skilled labour (either native or non-native).
+Both final goods are consumed by all employees and employers.
 The provision of public goods and unemployment benefits are financed by a progressive taxation on wages and profits.
-Two main features of the model deserve a deeper discussion: international trade of goods and the choice of the production function.
+We highlight that on top of the standard channel of complementarity/substitution between native and non-native workers, immigration crucially affects both the wages and the prices of goods and, therefore, the profits of employers and the welfare of employees.